NoroffFEU/development-platforms/src/content/docs/tanstack/tanstack-query.md

   );
 };
 ```

+- `queryKey` uniquely identifies the query across your application and can be used for refetching, caching, and sharing query results.
+- `queryFn` is the function that fetches your data.
+It should return a promise that resolves to the data.
+- The `useQuery` hook automatically manages the loading and error states, making your component cleaner and more concise.

 For a full example of a basic React Todo app using TanStack Query, see the following StackBlitz project.
 The project includes a simple API for fetching and updating todo items, and demonstrates how to use the useQuery and useMutation hooks to fetch and update data, using optimistic updates and error handling.